dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 condition is signalled at the time the file stream is created.

 The *element-type:* init-keyword controls how the elements of the underlying file are accessed.
-This allows file elements to be represented abstractly; for instance, contiguous elements could be treated as a single database record.
 The three possible element types
 are:

 - :type:`<byte-character>`